 MSM (Methyl Sulfonyl Methane) was isolated in the early 80’s.
 MSM is a natural sulfur compound found in all living things and while MSM is normally found in many common foods it is normally lost from our food during preparation.
 MSM has been shown to add flexibility to cell walls while allowing fluids to pass through the tissue more easily.
 MSM enhances tissue pliability and encourages the repair of damaged skin and many clinical studies support the use of MSM for arthritis.

 Vitamin C is critical for growth and healing of tissue including cartilage.
 Most studies show vitamin C helps prevent arthritis from starting but does not change the course of the disease once it is already established.
 Collagen replacement, especially “type 2” chicken collagen, shows promise in calming the inflammation process.
+Collagen powder provides the amino acids necessary for building cartilage.
+A scoop once or twice per day is a good idea.

 Many herbs have potent anti-inflammatory benefits.
 There is a long, long list to consider, but a few that I routinely use with good success include boswellia, curcumin, pycnogenol, ginger, green tea, oregano, basil and more.
 ReJoint is my go-to product in recent years.
 A combination herbal called “Zyflamend” has worked well for many of my patients.
 Omega-3 oils also lower inflammation.